 A Guide to Celebrating Christmas in Cape May

-New Jersey’s premier showcase for Victorian splendor turns up the old-fashioned charm with a full month of seasonal festivities.
+New Jersey’s premier showcase for Victorian splendor amplifies its charm with lots of festive fun.

 Clockwise from left: A festive gathering at the Exit Zero Filling Station; Le Petite Mansard is a private residence on the holiday tour; a fig sidecar at the Virginia Hotel’s Ebbitt Room; a toast at Blue Pig Tavern; a duo of wreaths bedeck the doors of a Victorian home; Reese, age 4, is all smiles on a colorful carousel; a frosty peppermint milkshake at Exit Zero Filling Station; see the sights from a horse-drawn carriage.
 Photos by Jessica Orlowicz